allenpaynecs/spring-boot-boilerplate/README.md

 The end goal of this project will be to have a boilerplate that is easily copied into a new repository, for very quick starting of new Spring Boot projects.

+# Prerequisites
+1. A Java Development Kit (JDK) and Java Runtime Environment (JRE) for Java Version 26.
+2. An IDE of your choosing
+3. Docker
+4. Git

 # Instruction For Use
-1. Fork / Pull the code
+1. Fork and Pull the code
-2. run `mvn clean package`
+2. run `mvn clean package` - to generate the .JAR file which will be deployed to docker.
-3. run `docker compose up`
+3. run `docker compose up` - this uses the docker-compose file, sets up the postgres and application containers.
+The application image is generated from the provided Dockerfile, whereas the postgres container uses a publicly available image.
 4. You will now have 2 docker containers running with your application in one, and the database in another.